-Searching for the perfect turntable under 1500 dollars can be overwhelming.
-With so many options out there, it’s easy to feel lost and unsure of what to choose.
+Searching for a quality turntable under $1500 can feel overwhelming.
+With so many options, it's easy to get lost in specs and brands.

 Want to skip our guide?
 Here's all our picks: